microsoft/api-guidelines/Guidelines.md

 [REST Dissertation][fielding] -- The chapter on REST in Roy Fielding's dissertation on Network Architecture, "Architectural Styles and the Design of Network-based Software Architectures"

-[RFC 7231][rfc-7231] -- Defines the specification for HTTP/1.1 semantics, and is considered the authoritative resource.
+[RFC 7231][rfc-7231] -- Defines the specification for HTTP/1.1 semantics and is considered the authoritative resource.

 [REST in Practice][rest-in-practice] -- Book on the fundamentals of REST.

 ## 4. Interpreting the guidelines
 ### 4.1.
 Application of the guidelines
-These guidelines are applicable to any REST API exposed publicly by Microsoft or any partner service.
+These guidelines apply to any REST API exposed publicly by Microsoft or any partner service.
-Private or internal APIs SHOULD also try to follow these guidelines because internal services tend to eventually be exposed publicly.
+Private or internal APIs SHOULD also try to follow these guidelines because internal services tend to be exposed publicly eventually.
  Consistency is valuable to not only external customers but also internal service consumers, and these guidelines offer best practices useful for any service.

 There are legitimate reasons for exemption from these guidelines.
-Obviously, a REST service that implements or must interoperate with some externally defined REST API must be compatible with that API and not necessarily these guidelines.
+A REST service that implements or must interoperate with some externally defined REST API must be compatible with that API and not necessarily these guidelines.
 Some services MAY also have special performance needs that require a different format, such as a binary protocol.

 ### 4.2.
 Guidelines for existing services and versioning of services